MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/troubleshoot-aad-connect-objects-attributes.md

 :::image type="content" source="media/troubleshoot-aad-connect-objects-attributes/aad-connect-flow-chart.png" alt-text="AAD Connect flow chart.":::

 The steps that are provided here start at the local Active Directory level and progress toward Azure AD.
-This is the most common direction of synchronization.
+These steps are the most common direction of synchronization.
 However, the same principles apply to the inverse direction (for example, for attribute writeback).

 ## Prerequisites